Interstate 85 in Georgia: Planning and construction

+Later history

-Originally constructed as a four- to six-lane expressway in the 1950s, the stretch of I-85 between the southern merge with I-75 and North Druid Hills Road was reconstructed as part of the Georgia Department of Transportation (GDOT)'s Freeing the Freeways program.
+Even before I-85 was complete, portions in Atlanta were already over capacity, and the Georgia Department of Transportation began improvement projects.
+The section of I-85 between I-285 and SR 316 in Lawrenceville was widened to six lanes between the summer of 1972 and the fall of 1973.
+In June 1975, a contract was awarded to widen 4 mi between I-285 in College Park and near Sylvan Road in Hapeville, relocate the highway approximately 1/3 mi to the west to make way for the new airport terminal, and construct new interchanges for airport access.
+This project was completed in December 1979.
+Originally constructed as a four- to six-lane expressway in the 1950s, the 4.2 mi stretch of I-85 between the southern merge with I-75 and SR 42 (North Druid Hills Road) was reconstructed as part of GDOT's Freeing the Freeways program.
 This project included rebuilding all overpasses, new HOV-ready ramps (with the system implemented in 1996), and a widening of freeway capacity.
 Concurrent with this project was the construction of the Civic Center station as part of the West Peachtree Street overpass, which opened in December 1981.

-The 30 mi section between LaGrange and Newnan was incomplete for a much-longer time that the rest of I-85 in Georgia and required a two-lane detour on US 27 and US 29 between those cities.
-The northern section between Newnan and Grantville was completed first, then the stretch further south to LaGrange was completed in 1977.

-The portion of the highway from the Buford Highway Connector to SR 400 was constructed during the early 1980s and was designed as a replacement for the original four-lane routing of I-85 (now SR 13).
-In addition, the new viaduct was designed to accommodate connections to the SR 400 tollway (then in planning), HOV lanes, and a bridge carrying the North Line (then under construction, now the Red Line).